Morris Dees: Civil lawsuit strategy

 Dees was one of the principal architects of a strategy that used civil lawsuits to secure a court judgment for monetary damages against an organization for a wrongful act.
 The courts could potentially seize organization assets in order to gain payment of the judgment.
 Dees said that the aim was to gain large judgements which would "clean their clock".

 In 1987, the SPLC and Dees sued the United Klans of America (UKA) along with Michael Figures as co-counsel and won a $7 million judgment for Beulah Mae Donald, the mother of Michael Donald, an African American who had been lynched by UKA members in Alabama.
 The judgment bankrupted UKA and its national headquarters building was sold for $51,875.

-A decade later, in 1991, Dees obtained a judgment of $12 million against Tom and John Metzger and the White Aryan Resistance.
+A decade later, in 1991, Dees obtained a judgment of $12 million against John and Tom Metzger and the White Aryan Resistance.
 He also helped secure a $6.5 million judgment in 2001 against the Aryan Nations.
 Dees's most famous cases have involved landmark damage awards that have driven several prominent neo-Nazi groups into bankruptcy, effectively causing them to disband.